 Behavior intervention plans are used to identify challenging behaviors and details strategies to decrease and replace those behaviors based on their function.

-Supervision is provided by a BCBA or a Board-Certified Assistant Behavior Analyst (BCaBA®) (link to section on BCaBA)
+Supervision is provided by a BCBA or a Board Certified Assistant Behavior Analyst (BCaBA®)

 Program updates and modification are used to track mastered skills, program success, and continuously ensure relevance and progress towards goals.

-Electronic data collection is taken on each skill targeted utilizing tablets and specialized software built for maximum efficiency, accuracy, and transparency for families.
+Electronic data collection is taken on each skill and behavior targeted utilizing tablets and specialized software built for maximum efficiency, accuracy, and transparency for families.

 We are committed to fostering clear and consistent communication with families as it is a vital component of your child’s success.